sporto/elm-tutorial/en/03-subs-cmds/03-tasks.md

 # Tasks

 We have seen how we use commands to garther things that need to be done.
-But commands don't a concept of success or failure, they also don't have the concept of sequencing.
+But commands don't have a concept of success or failure, they also don't have the concept of sequencing.
 Commands are just a bag of things to do.

 In Elm we use __tasks__ for asynchronous operations that can succeed or fail and need chaining e.g. do this, then do that.
 They are similar to promises in JavaScript.